Key Takeaways

 |---|---|---|

-At Reporter Outreach, our monthly digital PR packages start at $3,000/month for 7 authority placements (DR 70+ average) and scale to $12,000/month for 32 placements.
-Every package includes strategy, pitching, follow-ups, and monthly reporting.
+At Reporter Outreach, our monthly packages start at $3,000/month for 7 authority placements (DR 70+ average) and scale to $12,000/month for 32 placements.
+Every link building package includes strategy, pitching, follow-ups, and monthly reporting.
 See our full pricing.

 Pricing by Provider Type

 Who you hire matters as much as what you buy.
-The same "DR 60 link" can cost $100 or $800 depending on the provider — and the $100 version often ends up costing you more in the long run.
+The same "DR 60 link" can cost $100 or $800 depending on the provider — and the $100 version often ends up costing more in the long run because low quality links from link farms do nothing for search engine rankings.
+For a full breakdown of in house vs. outsourced costs, see our SEO outsourcing guide.

 | Provider | Typical Cost | Pros | Cons |